Consider this your ultimate guide to finding the best Ethereum wallet in 2022 to store your Ether and other valuable cryptocurrencies.

 Typically referred to as “light” clients, as they don’t require users to download the entire Ethereum blockchain in order to function, mobile Ethereum wallets are great for users on the go.
 Mobile wallets enable users to download an app or software to their iPhone or Android and are strongly recommended for users who are storing small amounts of ETH and need it at their fingertips.

-Below are two of the best Ethereum Wallets we at CoolWallet recommend you check out.
+In addition to MetaMask, below are two of the best Ethereum Wallets to check out.

 Trust Wallet is capable of storing over 20,000 cryptocurrency assets, sanctioning users to download with their iOS or early Android as well.
 Furthermore, Trust Wallet is completely anonymous, meaning that all user personal information and data is kept private and secure.